hanabi/hanabi.github.io/docs/extras/suboptimal-moves.md

   - Both color and rank would communicate the exact identity of the specific card.
   - Both color and rank would not give any useful negative information to the other cards in the hand.
 - In these situations, the player giving the clue has a completely free choice between rank and color.
 We agree that by default, players should use color to save the card.
 - If players instead use a rank clue to save the card, this communicates a *Rank Choice Save Finesse*.
-(This is similar to the more-ordinary *Rank Choice Finesse*, except it is initiated with a *Save Clue* instead of a *Play Clue*.)